tatianegercina/FinTech/01-Lesson-Plans/00-Intro-to-Finance/01-What-Is-Money/README.md

   * Store of value: Money should "generally" be stable, relative to most of the goods and services it is exchanged for.

 We refer to physical money as **currency**.
 Historically, money has taken many different forms, including precious metals, gems, and seashells, which we refer to as **commodity money**.
-Later, we began to create money representing discrete portions of those commodities which we call **representative money**.
+Later, we began to create money representing discrete portions of those commodities, which we call **representative money**.

 Most countries have moved away from representative money in favor of **fiat money**, which derives its value only from a government promise to back its value.
 While fiat money has no intrinsic value, it is beneficial as a medium of exchange within a country.
 For more on this topic, investigate the [Breton-Woods System](https://en.wikipedia.org/wiki/Bretton_Woods_system) and [Nixon Shock](https://en.wikipedia.org/wiki/Nixon_shock).